 Aim for low-level seating when purchasing your tickets, and if you’re looking to splurge on some courtside seats, you'll be granted with Club access, parking passes, and a host of other amenities.

 The Moda Center's central location makes locating it a breeze.
 All four MAX light rail lines stop nearby and TriMet buses frequent the area as well.
 It’s a 30-minute walk or short taxi ride from downtown Portland, but if you prefer to drive, you shouldn't have a problem locating a vacant spot considering there are more than 2,500 parking spaces available near the Moda Center.
 Fans can even purchase parking passes for the garage in advance if they plan to drive.

 Pregame & Postgame Fun

-Portland is known as the #1 craft beer city in America and that’s evident in the arena as well.
-70% of the beers poured at the Moda Center are of the craft variety.
+Portland is, of course, known for its world-class craft beer, so it's only right that the Moda Center serves some up.
+70 percent of the beers poured here are of the craft variety, in fact.
 Widmer, Pyramid, and 10 Barrel are all featured at various concession areas.

 Where to Stay

 Travelers are treated to a plethora of hotels in the downtown area.
 Courtyard, Marriott, Hilton, Westin — they're all within reasonable distances of the Moda Center.
 The Nines of the Starwood Luxury Collection is where NBA commissioner Adam Silver and some of the visiting teams stay.
 Alternatively, you can look into renting a nearby apartment via AirBNB, Vrbo, or HomeAway.